 Founded back in 1969 as Samsung Electric Industries, Suwon, South Korea-headquartered Samsung Electronics today makes everything from televisions to semiconductors.
 It released its first Android smartphone in 2009, and can be credited with the launch of the first Android tablet back in 2010.
 The company is among the biggest players in the smartphone market in the world.
 It has recently developed smartphones running Tizen OS, as an alternative to its Android-based smartphones.
-Samsung's latest mobile launch is the Galaxy A20s.
-The smartphone was launched in 23rd September 2019.
-The phone comes with a 6.50-inch touchscreen display with a resolution of 720 pixels by 1560 pixels.
+Samsung's latest mobile launch is the Galaxy XCover Pro.
+The smartphone was launched in January 2020.
+The phone comes with a 6.30-inch touchscreen display with a resolution of 1080 pixels by 2400 pixels.

-The Samsung Galaxy A20s is powered by 1.8GHz octa-core Qualcomm Snapdragon 450 processor and it comes with 3GB of RAM.
-The phone packs 32GB of internal storage that can be expanded up to 512GB via a microSD card.
-As far as the cameras are concerned, the Samsung Galaxy A20s packs a 13-megapixel (f/1.8) + 8-megapixel (f/2.2) + 5-megapixel (f/2.2) primary camera on the rear and a 8-megapixel front shooter for selfies.
+The Samsung Galaxy XCover Pro is powered by 2GHz octa-core Samsung Exynos 9611 processor and it comes with 4GB of RAM.
+The phone packs 64GB of internal storage that can be expanded up to 512GB via a microSD card.
+As far as the cameras are concerned, the Samsung Galaxy XCover Pro packs a 25-megapixel + 8-megapixel primary camera on the rear and a 13-megapixel front shooter for selfies.

 The Samsung Galaxy XCover Pro runs Android Pie and is powered by a 4050mAh removable battery.
 It measures 165.20 x 76.50 x 9.94 (height x width x thickness) and weigh 217.00 grams.

 Connectivity options include Wi-Fi, GPS and Bluetooth.
 Sensors on the phone include Fingerprint sensor, In-Display Fingerprint Sensor, Proximity sensor, Accelerometer and Gyroscope.